EPOS is about integrated features and data

 Card payments are a good example of how this works.
 Card machines integrated with an EPOS processes cards for specific transactions linked to purchasing specific items from a specific cashier.
 All this data is auto-linked and recorded in the system for later reference or sales analytics.

 Another key aspect of EPOS is the fact it’s no longer (usually) an offline product that the store owner maintains locally.
 Today, software updates are automatically enforced remotely by the POS company, and sensitive transaction data are encrypted and stored responsibly in the cloud, off-premises.
 This can only happen with a electronic POS system linked digitally to the internet.

-There’s a consensus among industry leaders that all POS systems in the near-future will be SaaS (Software as a Service), to use another acronym.
+There’s a consensus among industry leaders that all POS systems in the near-future – if not already – will be SaaS (Software as a Service), to use another acronym.
 This means the software cannot be owned permanently, but rather paid for periodically as a subscription for each licence.
-Included in the software is customer support, ongoing cloud maintenance and software updates are included in SaaS POS.
+Customer support, ongoing cloud maintenance and software updates are included in SaaS POS.